Guide to Microsoft Dynamics for Finance Teams

 - Supply chain management

-While this guide primarily focuses on Microsoft Dynamics 365 for finance teams, this robust platform goes far beyond financial reporting and management.
-There are many other benefits, including streamlining and potentially automating financial operations.
+While this guide primarily focuses on Microsoft Dynamics 365 for finance teams, this robust platform goes far beyond the core financial reporting and management features.
+There are many other benefits, including streamlining and automating financial operations.
 But before we dive into the core of this expansive financial management software, let's look at the difference between Dynamics 365 and its earlier iterations.

 Dynamics vs. Dynamics 365